 Each member will have the opportunity to participate in all Consortium activities, will have access to all publications and reports and shall be entitled to use, limited to the member and its operations, any materials developed as a result of Consortium programs and activities and will participate through the Council in the formulation of Consortium policies and practices.
 Each member shall be entitled to one vote in the affairs of the Consortium through its participation in the Council by the director or designee.

 ARTICLE X – MEETINGS

-1. Meetings of the Council will be held as determined by the Council.
-Locations of Council meeting s will rotate among membership, as designated by a vote of the Council.
+- Meetings of the Council will be held as determined by the Council.
+Locations of Council meetings will rotate among membership, as designated by a vote of the Council.
 A planning meeting shall be held annually.

-3. This Constitution and any By-laws approved by the Consortium may be amended by a two-thirds vote at any meeting or in writing by a two-thirds vote of the Consortium members.
+- This Constitution and any bylaws approved by the Consortium may be amended by a two-thirds vote at any meeting or in writing by a two-thirds vote of the Consortium members.

-4. Each member library will appoint one staff member with required professional competence to each committee.
+- To ensure broad representation, each member library will appoint one staff member with required professional competence to each committee, to the extent practicable.
 Each committee shall appoint a committee chair.
-The terms for committee chairs and members will begin with the ULAC fiscal year.
+The terms for committee chairs and members will begin with the UALC fiscal year, unless otherwise requested by the committee.
 The Council Chair will appoint a member of the Council to serve as a liaison to each committee.

-5. Task Forces may be formed by the Council or by committees with Council approval to address specific, short-term projects.
-Representation on Task Forces shall be consistent with the provisions of sub-paragraph 4, immediately above.
+- Task Forces may be formed by the Council or by committees with Council approval to address specific, short-term projects.
+Representation on task forces shall be consistent with the provisions of paragraph 4 above.